jpdoyon/go-scp/README.md

 For a more comprehensive example, please consult the `TestDownloadFile` function in t he `tests/basic_test.go` file.

+### Using the Proxy reader or writer

+It is as simple as providing an io.ReadCloser or io.WriteCloser as the last parameter (can be nil when not using this functionality)

 ### License

 This library is licensed under the Mozilla Public License 2.0.
 A copy of the license is provided in the `LICENSE.txt` file.

 Copyright (c) 2020 Bram Vandenbogaerde

+Fork by Jean-Pierre Doyon for Newtrax/Sandvik